A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: Background and motivation

-There is a completely different approach, using \emph{geometric measure theory}, which has been very successful in constructing \emph{embedded} minimal surfaces.
-By minimizing among all embedded disks with prescribed boundary, F. Almgren and L. Simon \cite{Almgren-Simon79} showed that any \emph{extremal curve} $\Gamma$ in $\mathbb{R}^3$, i.e. $\Gamma$ is contained in the boundary of a strictly convex domain $A$, bounds an embedded minimal disk contained in $A$.
-Based on Almgren-Simon's paper, W. Meeks, L. Simon and S.T.
-Yau \cite{Meeks-Simon-Yau82} proved, under suitable hypothesis, the existence of an embedded minimal surface which minimize area in the isotopy class of an embedded surface in a closed 3-manifold.
-This result had profound applications in 3-manifold topology.
+There is a completely different approach, using geometric measure theory, which has been very successful in constructing embedded minimal surfaces.
+By minimizing among all embedded disks with prescribed boundary, F. Almgren and L. Simon \cite{Almgren-Simon79} showed that any \emph{extremal curve} $\Gamma$ in $\mathbb{R}^3$, i.e. $\Gamma$ is contained in the boundary of a strictly convex domain $A \subset \mathbb{R}^3$, bounds an embedded minimal disk contained in $A$.
+Based on Almgren and Simon's paper, W. Meeks, L. Simon and S.T.
+Yau \cite{Meeks-Simon-Yau82} proved, under suitable hypothesis, the existence of an embedded minimal surface which minimizes area in its isotopy class in a Riemannian 3-manifold.
+This result has profound applications in 3-manifold topology.

-In a remarkable work of F. Almgren \cite{Almgren65} and J. Pitts \cite{Pitts81}, a \emph{minimax} argument was used to prove that any \emph{closed} Riemannian 3-manifold contains a smooth, \emph{embedded}, closed minimal surface.
-The interior regularity relies heavily on the Schoen-Simon-Yau's curvature estimates for stable minimal surfaces \cite{Schoen-Simon-Yau75}.
-Using a clever curve lifting argument, L. Simon and F. Smith \cite{Smith82} were able to control the topology of the minimal surface, and as a corollary, they proved that there exists an embedded minimal two-sphere in the three-sphere with arbitrary Riemannian metric.
+In a remarkable work of F. Almgren \cite{Almgren65} and J. Pitts \cite{Pitts81}, a minimax argument was used to prove that any closed Riemannian 3-manifold contains a smooth, embedded, closed minimal surface.
+The proof of interior regularity for such minimal surfaces was based on Schoen, Simon and Yau's curvature estimates for stable minimal surfaces \cite{Schoen-Simon-Yau75}.
+Using a clever curve lifting argument, L. Simon and F. Smith \cite{Smith82} were able to control the topology of the minimal surface.
+As a corollary, they proved that there exists an embedded minimal two-sphere in the three-sphere with arbitrary Riemannian metric.

-Adapting these ideas to the free boundary case, M. Gr\"{u}ter and J. Jost \cite{Gruter-Jost86a} proved the existence of an embedded minimal disk as a free boundary solution in any bounded, \emph{strictly convex} domain in $\mathbb{R}^3$.
-In another paper \cite{Jost86a}, J. Jost claimed similar results hold under weaker or no convexity assumptions on the boundary.
+Adapting these ideas to the free boundary case, M. Gr\"{u}ter and J. Jost \cite{Gruter-Jost86a} proved the existence of an embedded minimal disk as a free boundary solution in any bounded, strictly convex domain in $\mathbb{R}^3$.
+In another paper \cite{Jost86a}, J. Jost claimed similar results hold under weaker convexity assumptions on the boundary.
 Unfortunately, the author was unable to verify some of the arguments in the paper.
 On the other hand, a partially free boundary problem was also studied by J. Jost in \cite{Jost86}.
-All of these results depend on some curvature assumptions on the boundary of ambient manifold.
+All of these results depend on certain curvature assumptions on the boundary of the ambient manifold.